royalapplications/docs/src/products/royalts/reference/gateways/rdpgateway.md

 Specifies the token passed to a Remote Desktop Gateway Pluggable Authentication and Authorization (PAA) plugin.
 The value is stored encrypted in the document.

+Remote Desktop connections that use this gateway pass the access token to the active Remote Desktop renderer, including Microsoft RDP and FreeRDP.

 For CyberArk Secure Infrastructure Access (SIA), enter `secureaccess` as both the gateway username and **Access Token**.

 [!include[credentials.md](~/royalts/_shared/credentials.md)]